skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Study structure

 The program is modular and comprises 120 ECTS credits.
 The standard period of study is four semesters.
+As students typically choose to start in the winter semester, the programme is oriented towards an October start.
+However, starting in the summer semester is also possible.

 The program consists of three phases: